HagemZ/lisk-builders-challange-cryptopoke/HOW_TO_PLAY.md

 - Link your wallet to the game.

 ## Step 2: Gameplay and Rules
-- **MoonDex**: A place where you can search, compare, and capture any Pokémon you desire.
+- **MoonDex**: A place where you can search, compare, and capture any Moonsters you desire.
 - **MoonTrain**: A place to evolve and join battles (if available).
 - **MoonBoard**: A place to check the current battle round.
 The information (if available) will include:
    - Current Season